Table of contents

 Did you know?
 Traditionally, Irish Soda Bread is marked with a cross on the top as a blessing of thanks.
 However, the main purpose is that it allows the heat to reach the center of the loaf for even baking.

-buttermilk: Buttermilk is a cultured dairy product that adds a tangy flavor and creates tenderness in baked goods.
+- buttermilk: Buttermilk is a cultured dairy product that adds a tangy flavor and creates tenderness in baked goods.
 When purchasing buttermilk, look for simple, natural ingredients such as “cultured milk”.
-MAKE YOUR OWN!
-Add 1 T. vinegar or lemon juice into a liquid measuring cup and add cream or whole milk until it reaches the 1 c. measure line and let it sit for a few minutes before use.

 - For a flavor boost, soak your currants or raisins in a bit of Irish whiskey for about 15 minutes before adding them to the batter